Zoran Tošić

-Zoran Tošić (Зоран Тошић, /sh/; born 28 April 1987) is a Serbian retired footballer who played as a winger.
+Zoran Tošić (Зоран Тошић, /sh/; born 28 April 1987) is a Serbian former footballer who played as a winger.
 He built a reputation as a free-kick specialist and a tricky dribbler.

-Tošić began his career with his local sides Radnički Zrenjanin and Proleter Zrenjanin, before making his senior debut with Mladost Lukićevo.
-He then joined Budućnost Banatski Dvor, who then merged with Proleter to form Banat Zrenjanin.
-A year later, he signed for Serbian giants Partizan, for whom he played for two years before a high-profile move to Manchester United of England.
-After he struggled to break into the Red Devils first-team, he was sent on a six-month loan to German side 1.
-FC Köln in January 2010, and was then transferred to CSKA Moscow of Russia that summer.
+Tošić began his career with two local clubs, Radnički Zrenjanin and Proleter Zrenjanin, before making his senior debut with Mladost Lukićevo.
+He joined Budućnost Banatski Dvor, which later merged with Proleter to form Banat Zrenjanin.
+One year later, Tošić signed for Serbian giants Partizan, for whom he played for two years before a high profile move to Manchester United of England.
+Struggling to break into the Red Devils first team, he was sent on a six-month loan to German club 1.
+FC Köln in January 2010 before transferring to Russian club CSKA Moscow the same year in summer.

-A full international between 2007 and 2016, Tošić has earned 76 caps for Serbia.
-He was part of their teams at the 2008 Summer Olympics and the 2010 World Cup.
+A full international footballer between 2007 and 2016, Tošić has earned 76 appearances for Serbia.
+He was part of their teams at the 2008 Summer Olympics and 2010 World Cup.

 Club career

 Early career

-Born in Zrenjanin, SR Serbia, SFR Yugoslavia, Tošić made his first football steps at local clubs Radnički, where he gained his nickname "Bambi", and Proleter Zrenjanin, but left because he was thought to be "physically weak".
+Born in Zrenjanin, SR Serbia, SFR Yugoslavia, Tošić begin his career in Radnički and Proleter Zrenjanin, but left the latter because he was thought to be "physically weak".
 He began his senior career with Mladost Lukićevo in early 2004.
 After he terminated a contract with the club, he stayed without a club to play for a six-month period.
 He also played futsal with KMF SAS in the meantime.
-Later he moved to Budućnost Banatski Dvor, before the club merged with Proleter Zrenjanin to form Banat Zrenjanin.
-In 25 appearances for Banat in the 2006–07 Serbian SuperLiga campaign, Tošić scored two goals, and in doing so helped his team avoid relegation.
+He later moved to Budućnost Banatski Dvor before the club merged with Proleter Zrenjanin to form Banat Zrenjanin.
+With 25 appearances for Banat in the 2006–07 Serbian SuperLiga, Tošić scored two goals and helped his team avoid relegation.

-Tošić's performances both on the domestic scene with Banat and on the international scene with Serbia earned him glances from many clubs across Europe.
+Tošić's performances on both the domestic appearance with Banat and international appearance with Serbia earned him interests from many clubs across Europe.
 On 6 August 2007, Tošić signed a four-year professional contract with Partizan.
-He made his Partizan debut in a 1–0 league win against Vojvodina at Stadion Karađorđe on 11 August, coming on as a 15th-minute substitute for injured Almami Moreira.
+He made his Partizan debut in a 1–0 league victory against Vojvodina at Stadion Karađorđe on 11 August, coming on as a substitute for the injured Almami Moreira in the 15th minute.